Green Manure Seeds from Sow Seeds Ltd

-Winter Tares 'Vicia sativa', also known as 'Vetches' is a hardy annual that can be sown March-May or July-September for over-wintering.
-It is good at nitrogen fixing and for weed suppression on heavier soils but avoid acid or dry soils and dig in before flowering.
-Winter Tares green manure is...
+Winter Tares 'Vicia sativa', also known as 'Vetch' is a hardy annual that can be sown March-May or July-September for over-wintering.
+It is good at nitrogen-fixing and is extremely competitive against weed suppression, forming an aggressive canopy rapidly on heavier soils but avoid acid or dry soils and dig in...

-Winter Tares 'Vicia sativa', also known as 'Vetches' is a hardy annual that can be sown March-May or July-September for over-wintering.
-It is good at nitrogen fixing and for weed suppression on heavier soils but avoid acid or dry soils and dig in before flowering.
+Winter Tares 'Vicia sativa', also known as 'Vetch' is a hardy annual that can be sown March-May or July-September for over-wintering.
+It is good at nitrogen-fixing and is extremely competitive against weed suppression, forming an aggressive canopy rapidly on heavier soils but avoid acid or dry soils and dig in before flowering.

 Winter Tares green manure is part of the legume family so grow on ground with/after legumes in a crop rotation plan.
 Any harmful pests & diseases will show up in the green manure rather than the more valuable veg.
 It helps to fix nitrogen and once dug in will fertilise the following nitrogen hungry crops like brassicas.

 Protect from slugs/snails and birds especially pigeons who like to nip the tops off.

 Please note that Winter Tares releases a chemical that inhibits the growth of small seeds (particularly carrots, parsnips & spinach) so a month should be left after digging it in before sowing the next crop.
 It does not pose a problem for transplants or young seedlings.

 Then we have 2 invaluable resources on our website that will provide the answers to all of your Green Manure questions:

 1. A Beginners Guide that covers everything you ever wanted to know about Green Manure in 5 quick and simple steps - read it [HERE]